FifthSurprise/afreshcup-topics/engineering-management/the-manager-track.md

 * [Markers of Progress in Incident Analysis](https://www.adaptivecapacitylabs.com/blog/2019/11/20/markers-of-progress-incident-analysis/) - How do you know you're actually learning from experience?
 * [Lessons on leadership: The 10 most impactful lessons I’ve learned from 1,000+ managers in 2019](https://knowyourteam.com/blog/2019/12/18/lessons-on-leadership-the-10-most-impactful-lessons-ive-learned-from-1000-managers-in-2019/)
 * [How to build your company's engineering brand.](https://lethain.com/eng-brand/)
+* [Lessons learned managing the GitLab Data team](https://about.gitlab.com/blog/2020/02/10/lessons-learned-as-data-team-manager/) - Reflecting on a year of management